nishchalnishant/Deep_learning_methods/0. Machine learning/0. Statistical concepts/readme.md

 - Subset of the population taken when entire population is too large to tanalyze its charachteristics.
 - Ex -- first time voters in an election.

+# Data typs --

+**Qualitative data**

+- Can't be expressed as a number and can't be measured.
+- Consists of words, pictures and symbols, not numbers.
+- Also known as categorical data as information can be stored by category, not by numbers.
+- Ex-- colrs, names, ethinicoity.

+**_Nominal Data_**

+- Used just for labeling variables , without any type of quantitative values.
+- Just name a thing without applying it to order , can just be called labels.
+- Ex-- Gender ( Men, Women), Hair color ( Blonde , Brown etc.), Marital Status (Married, Single, Widowed)

+**_Ordnial Data_**

+- Showes where a number is in order .
+- Data which is placed into some kind of order by their position on a scale, these may indicate superiority.

+**Quantative data**

+- Can be expressed as numbers ,measured by numerical variables.
+- Easily amenable to statistical manipulation and can be represented by Graphs.
+- Ex- Scores on test and exams, The weight of a person or a subject, Shoe size.

+**_Discrete Data_**

+**_Continous Data_**

 # Measures of central tendency --

 **Mean**